rlopez1j/foodhat/README.md

 # foodhat
-Creating foodhat using node.js,express and socket.io
+Creating foodhat using node.js, express and socket.io

 TODO:
 1. connect webapp to mongodb (using index.js)